-The undersigned hereby appoints Jeffrey J. McParland and Paul W. Chung, and each of them, as attorneys in fact and proxies with full power of substitution and revocation as to each of them, to represent the undersigned and to vote all the shares of common stock of Targa Resources Corp. that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on May 25, 2011, and any adjournment or postponement thereof, upon the matters set forth on the reverse side.
+The undersigned hereby appoints Jeffrey J. McParland and Paul W. Chung, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Targa Resources Corp. to be held on May 25, 2012 or at any postponement or adjournment thereof.